markgunnels/clj-ironcache/README.md

 # clj-ironcache

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for accessing the REST API of iron.io's IronCache.

 ## Usage

-FIXME
+TODO

 ## License